 Plenty of people attempt various diets and exercise programs with the intention of taking off any excess weight.
 Sometimes it can be frustrating when results are not forthcoming, which can end by giving up all together.
 What many people don’t realize is that there can be many underlying health issues which impede weight loss attempts.
 Not only that, but these same issues can actually be the cause of the weight gain in the first place, in addition to poor diet and lack of exercise.

-Hormone and other imbalances can very likely be the reason.
+Hormone imbalances and other deficiencies can very likely be the reason.
 We frequently get phone calls from patients who are desperate for help because the pounds keep packing on no matter what they do.
 Unfortunately, many of them have sought help from their doctor, only to be told that they just need to eat less and exercise more, period.
 This not only leads to feelings of shame, but also helplessness and can be quite demoralizing.

 In addition to circumstances where hormones affect weight loss, there are other factors that can impede weight loss such as Candida (an overgrowth of yeast in the gut) and sleep deprivation.
 But first, let’s discuss the hormone issues.